Getting started in EJ2 TypeScript File Manager component

 Injecting feature modules

-Basically, the file manager component contains a context menu for performing file operations, large-icons view for displaying the files and folders, and a breadcrumb for navigation.
-However, these basic functionalities can be extended by using the additional feature modules like toolbar, navigation pane, and details view to simplify the navigation and file operations within the file system.
-The above modules can be injected using the FileManager.Inject()
+The File Manager includes a context menu for file operations, a large-icons view for displaying files and folders, and a breadcrumb for navigation.
+These functionalities can be extended using additional feature modules such as Toolbar, NavigationPane, and DetailsView to simplify navigation and file operations.
+Inject these modules using the FileManager.Inject() method.

 import { FileManager, Toolbar, NavigationPane, DetailsView } from '@syncfusion/ej2-filemanager';